 For certain kinds of drugs, you can use the plan's network mail-order service.
 Generally, the drugs provided through mail order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
-These drugs are marked as "mail-order" drugs in our Drug List.
+These drugs are marked as mail-order drugs in our "Drug List."

-Our plan's mail-order service requires you to order a 100-day supply
+Our plan's mail-order service requires you to order at least a 84-day supply of the drug and no more than a 100-day supply.